vtex-apps/reviews-and-ratings/docs/README.md

 - **Default all review accordions to open** -  The app displays reviews on the product page inside collapsible accordions.
 Checking this box will cause *all* review accordions to default to open when the page is loaded, with review text limited to 3 lines.
 Reviews with more than 3 lines of text will be truncated with an ellipsis and a `Show More` link that can be used to display the whole review text.

 - **Number of open review accordions** - Checking this box allows you to set a specific number of review accordions (instead of all of them) to automatically open when the page is loaded, displaying all the review text.
 If the `Default all review accordions to open` setting is active, this option is ignored.

+- **Display graph** - Checking this box allows you to display the reviews graph on the product page

 ### Step 3 - Declaring the app's blocks in your store theme